ElmirDzaka/Automated-ILP-Scheduler/README.md

     `make`

     * Verify your installation and run an example.
-If succeeds, you should see the same results shown in Figure 1.
+If it succeeds, you should see the same results shown in Figure 1.

     `cd examples; ./glpsol --cpxlp plan.lp`